clean-css/clean-css/README.md

 * Vincent Voyer (@vvo) for a patch with better empty element regex and for inspiring us to do many performance improvements in 0.4 release.
 * Isaac (@facelessuser) for pointing out a flaw in clean-css' stateless mode.
 * Jan Michael Alonzo (@jmalonzo) for a patch removing node's old 'sys' package.
+* @XhmikosR for suggesting new features: option to remove special comments and strip out url's parentheses.

 ## License ##